 As a university community of scholars, it is important that our research and scholarship is conducted and shared with integrity and in compliance with ethics in research.
 The Office of Research promotes research integrity, compliance and quality research within the university community.
 This is achieved partly through education and training programs provided on research involving human subjects and animals.

 All students involved in sponsored research at Andrews University must complete training in Responsible Conduct of Research (RCR) available at EthicsCORE.
-This is required for Honors students and students receiving support through internal Faculty Research Grants, Undergraduate Research Scholar awards, Graduate Research Assistantships, and externally funded research.
+This training is required for Honors students as well as students receiving support through internal sources (Faculty Research Grants, Undergraduate Research Scholar awards, Graduate Research Assistantships) and external sources (private, corporate, and government grants).
 Federal guidelines require Responsible Conduct of Research training for research funded by NSF, NIH and USDA.
 In addition to these requirement, RCR training is available for all interested students.

-All students and faculty doing research with human subjects at Andrews University must complete the National Institute of Health (NIH) training.
-External investigators doing research at Andrews must also complete this NIH training.
-For IRB applications, the Principal Investigator and co-investigators are required to submit their NIH certificates of completion.
-Student researchers must include an NIH training certificate for the faculty research advisor along with their IRB application.
+All students and faculty doing research with human subjects at Andrews University must complete the Protecting Human Subjects training (formerly labeled NIH training), which is available in English, Spanish and French.
+External investigators doing research at Andrews must also complete this training.
+For IRB applications, the Principal Investigator and co-investigators are required to submit their certificates of completion.
+Student researchers must include a training certificate for the faculty research advisor along with their IRB application.

 These videos cover a variety of topics from the protection of human subjects to avoiding research misconduct.
 We strongly encourage researchers to watch these optional trainings, especially The Lab.